hal7df/borealos/README.md

   minimal base install.
 - InputLeap: removed for a more minimal base install
 - Font managing software: removed for a more minimal base install
+- OpenRazer: removed for a more minimal base install
+- monaspace fonts: space concerns
+- RamaLama: LLM development is not an objective for this image

 ## Credits